 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718).
 The new standard identifies areas for simplification involving several aspects of accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, an option to recognize gross stock compensation expense with actual forfeitures recognized as they occur, as well as certain classifications on the statement of cash flows.
-The standard is effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-Early adoption is permitted.
-An entity that elects early adoption must adopt all of the provisions of the standard in the same period.
-The Company is currently evaluating the potential impact that ASU 2016-09 may have on the Company's financial position or results of operations.
+The new standard also provides for companies to make a policy election on accounting for forfeitures.
+The Company has elected to account for forfeitures as they occur.
+The change was applied on a modified retrospective basis with a cumulative effect adjustment to increase additional paid-in capital and charge accumulated deficit by \$254, as of January 1, 2017.
+In addition, upon adoption of the new standard, the Company has additional deferred tax assets related to tax deductions from excess tax benefits related to the exercise of stock options.
+As a result, the deferred tax assets associated with net operating losses increased by \$1,844 in the first quarter of 2017.
+The amounts are offset by a corresponding increase in the valuation allowance, therefore, there is no net effect on the Company's financial position for the first quarter of 2017.